jandk/tinycast/README.md

 - No automatic tangent generation or topology helpers — bring your own
 - No validation beyond what the spec and the types enforce
-- Material extras are passthrough hashes; resolve them in your app
+- Material extras are pass-through hashes; resolve them in your app

 ## Acknowledgements